snewell4/simpleth/docs/source/using.rst

 simpleth exceptions
 *******************
-:class:`simpleth.SimplEthError` throws exceptions for errors in all ``simpleth`` classes.
+:class:`simpleth.SimplethError` throws exceptions for errors in all ``simpleth`` classes.
 The intent is to let you code to catch this single exception to simplify error-handling and provide hints to quickly identify the cause of the error.

 .. code-block:: python
    :linenos:
-   :caption: Getting a SimplEthError in the Python interpreter
+   :caption: Getting a SimplethError in the Python interpreter

     >>> c = Contract('bogus')
     Traceback (most recent call last):